Mobin-Vr/To-Do/README.md

 &nbsp;

-# You can use or test the app in two ways
+# You can use or test the app in this way

-### 🅰️ Use the live version on Vercel
+### Use the live version on Vercel

 #### Simply visit this link ▶️ [Microsoft Todo clone](https://ms-todo100.vercel.app)